coffee-clang/docs/project.md

 ####  package.name

 The name of the package.
+Mandatory field.
 The value is a text.

 `package.name = coffee`